hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/RedirectContract-description.md

    return the customized redirect contract for this account address; otherwise return the empty bytecode (which lets the EVM do the "successful noop" call of a nonexistent contract)
    * _n.b._: "_and_ the account id given exists": Only for HAS and HSS at this time, not yet for HTS.
+   * _n.b._: The account here - the `ProxyEvmAccount` instance, is not the usual representation of a Hedera account, but is a subclass of the Besu representation of an EVM "account".
+We must use this representation whenever using the proxy contract technique, so that we have an address that works with the Besu `Call` operation.
 4. `DispatchingEvmFrameState.getAccountRedirectCode` - given account id return the bytecode
    for the redirect bytecode specialized for this account
 5. From this point it behaves like any other contract call, and the bytecode is executed